-Origination Date: 11/2006
+©DaVita.
+Inc. Origination Date: 11/2006

-Proprietary and Confidential - DaVita Internal Use Only Do not copy or distribute who violates this is liable for relief to make the employee whole, including reinstatement, double back pay, interest on back pay, special damages, punitive damages, litigation costs and attorney's fees, N.J.S.
+Whistleblower Protections: The New Jersey False Claims Act prohibits employers from establishing any rule preventing an employee from disclosing information to a state or law enforcement agency or from pursuing a false claims action.
+The employer may not discharge, demote, suspend, threaten, harass, or otherwise discriminate against an employee because of lawful actions under the statute.
+An employer who violates this is liable for relief to make the employee whole, including reinstatement, double back pay, interest on back pay, special damages, punitive damages, litigation costs and attorneys fees.
+N.J.S.
 2A:32C-10.